 Data link addresses are 6 octets (48 bits) in length.
-A data link address is of one of two types:
+There are two types of data link addresses.

-- Physical address: The unique address associated with a particular station on the Ethernet.
-A station's physical address should be distinct from the physical address of any other station on any Ethernet. - Multicast address: A multi-destination address, associated with one or more stations on a given Ethernet.
-There are two kinds of multicast address: - Multicast-group address: An address associated by higher-level convention with a group of logically related stations. - Broadcast address: A distinguished, predefined multicast address which always denotes the set of all stations on a given Ethernet.
+Physical address: The unique address associated with a particular station on the Ethernet.
+A station's physical address should be distinct from the physical address of any other station on any Ethernet.
+Physical addresses of Ethernet stations must be displayed in human readable form, by either a tag or label, an LED display, a properly documented software command, or some other well-defined method.

+Multicast address: A multi-destination address, associated with one or more stations on a given Ethernet.
+There are two kinds of multicast addresses:

+- Multicast-group address: An address associated by higher-level convention with a group of logically related stations. - Broadcast address: A distinguished, predefined multicast address which always denotes the set of all stations on a given Ethernet.
+The broadcast address should be used only when strictly necessary: excessive broadcasting of packets can overload some stations.